dagainz/Correlator/docs/architecture.md

 # Architecture

-The original vision was a syslog server / log processing system that would dynamically scan for both system and user defined logic modules and event handlers written in python which could be configured, enabled, and disabled in real-time via configuration.
+The original vision was a syslog server / log processing system that is easily extendable by writing logic modules and handlers in python, which the system could detect and import automatically, and then configured and enabled via configuration.

 It's not there yet.
-The purpose of this library is to grow to be able to build such a system.
+This library's purpose is to provide support to build such a system.

 ## The front-end engine